Formalizing the stability of the two Higgs doublet model potential into Lean: identifying an error in the literature: Conclusion

 In this paper we hope to have convinced the reader of one of the benefits of formalizing results from physics into an ITP like Lean.
 That is, it can be helpful in finding errors in the literature, and in giving confidence in physics results.

 Naturally we have not formalized every result related to the 2HDM here, and there is much future work to be done in this direction alone.
-For example, next steps could include formalizing the various discrete group actions on the 2HDM potential, or formalizing what happens when one adds a Standard Model singlet in addition to the extra Higgs doublet.

-In addition to this, there are many formalizations to be done throughout high energy physics, and physics more broadly.
-We encourage any reader interested in this to contribute to PhysLib, and join the community there.
+For example, next steps could include formalizing the various discrete group actions on the 2HDM potential, or formalizing what happens when one adds a Standard Model singlet in addition to the extra Higgs doublet. \end{paracol} In addition to this, there are many formalizations to be done throughout high energy physics, and physics more broadly.
+We encourage any reader interested in this to contribute to Physlib, and join the community there.

 Given the error in~\cite{Maniatis:2006fs} we now believe that the best reduction in the complexity of the stability condition of the 2HDM potential is the one given in Eq.~\ref{eq:new_stability_condition}.
 Further work in reducing this would be very interesting, and it remains open as to whether this can be done.